-2.2.3 GMP Formation
+2.2.3.
+GMP Formation

 The Design-Builder shall provide the Department with a GMP based on the Design Development Documents.
-Given the compressed schedule of this project, the District anticipates two early release packages and one GMP package and subsequent DC Council Page 19 of 68 approval, as such the two early release packages and the GMP associated with this Project shall be agreed upon in the manner set forth in this Section 2.2.3.
+Given the compressed schedule of this project, the District anticipates an early release package ("ESA") and subsequent one GMP package.
+The ESA and the GMP associated with this Project shall be agreed upon in the manner set forth in this Section 2.2.3.